Recalibrating binary probabilistic classifiers: Setting

 \subsection{Non-uniqueness of recalibration}

 The recalibration problem is not well-posed in the sense that its solution is not unique.
-Therefore, we study it in a context where underestimating $E_Q\bigl[C(\eta_Q(X))\bigr]$ for some fixed concave function $C: [0,1] \to \mathbb{R}$ ought to be avoided.
-In general, it holds that (by Jensen's inequality and Lemma~1.2 of Lalley~\cite{ConcenLalley2013})
+Therefore, a context is assumed where underestimating $E_Q\bigl[C(\eta_Q(X))\bigr]$ for some fixed concave function $C: [0,1] \to \mathbb{R}$ ought to be avoided.
+In general, it holds that (by Jensen's inequality and Lemma~1.2 of \citealp{ConcenLalley2013})

 for any random variable $0 \le Z\le 1$ with $E_Q[Z] = q$, and $Z = \eta_Q(X)$ in particular.
 The maximum value $C(q)$ is taken for constant $Z = q$, the minimum value $(1-q)\,C(0) + q\,C(1)$ is realised for $Z$ with $Q[Z=1] = q = 1 - Q[Z=0]$.